 If someone makes a large error in self-evaluation, they may be privately encouraged to switch to a different level, where they can get the most out of the weekend.

-While Brickyard Blues makes the distinction between three class levels, during any given class block there will only be two classes offered.
+While Brickyard Blues makes the distinction between four class levels, during any given class block there will only be three classes offered.

 However, nobody has to sit out.
 "Insanity!" you say.
 How is that possible?
 This is possible because certain classes will be combined levels, or all level electives - spread out over three dedicated class spaces.
 This allows everyone to customize their learning experience, get to know attendees that they may not otherwise, and for the organizers to maximize space and keep the workshop affordable.

 The individual classes are designed for one of a range of levels: Beginner Plus, Beginner Plus/Intermediate, Intermediate, Intermediate-Advanced, Intermediate-Advanced/Advanced, Advanced, and All-Levels.

-Thus, during one class block, one class might be Beginner/Intermediate and the other Advanced.
-During another class block, one class might be Beginner and the other Intermediate/Advanced.
-At yet another time, the two classes might be Beginner Plus, Advanced and All-Levels.
+Thus, during one class block, one class might be Beginner Plus/Intermediate, one Intermediate-Advanced and the other Advanced.
+During another class block, one class might be Beginner, another Intermediate/Intermediate-Advanced and the last Advanced.
+At yet another time, the three classes might be Beginner Plus, Advanced and All-Levels.
 This allows students to choose from the classes offered and attend what is the best fit for their learning level, their interests, and their dance goals.

-Brickyard Blues is a Jookin' focused weekend.
-The general blues classes concentrate on topics that will help dancers develop within the Jookin' umbrella of blues dances.
-There are no Ballroomin' classes planned.
+Brickyard Blues is a Jukin' focused weekend.
+The elective and all-levels blues classes concentrate on concepts that will help dancers develop skills within the Jookin' umbrella of blues dances.
+There are no Ballroomin' classes planned at Brickyard.

 One of the aims of Brickyard Blues is to celebrate the music and blues history connected to the greater Atlanta area.
 With that in mind, and with so many places to dance to live blues in Atlanta on any given night of the week (Northside Tavern, Blind Willie's, Darwin's and the Vista Room), we designed the weekend to fit our environment.